What is temperature hypersensitivity?IN BRIEF

 Important

-It's imperative to remember that the person is neither a liar nor immature in their response to temperature.
+It's essential to remember that the person is neither lying nor immature in their response to temperature sensations.

 Scenario